 - SEEING THE TRUTH IN IT

 All progress starts by telling the truth, and many people experience Imposter Syndrome because it’s valid.
 You may be new in your role or industry.
 Your responsibilities and organization are growing faster than you are.
 You’re at the mercy of compound volatility (economic, geopolitical, technological, and cultural).
 This is normal.
 However, the degree of negative emotion you’re experiencing on an ongoing basis is directly related to the level of responsibility you’re taking for addressing these issues.
-You can read more about that in Negative Emotions and Responsibility.
+If this is resonating, you can read more about it in Negative Emotions and Responsibility.

-If you have recurring negative emotions about yourself and your performance, it’s because you’re not taking the actions you know you need to be taking.
-Cognitive dissonance is the friend that tells you the truth about yourself.
+If you have persistent negative emotions about yourself and your performance, it’s because you’re not taking the actions you know you need to be taking.
+Cognitive dissonance is the friend that keeps you honest.

 -